Michael S. Roth: Coeducation of Fraternities

 In 2014, Roth instituted the requirement that in all fraternities at Wesleyan, "Women as well as men must be full members and well represented in the body and leadership of the organization."
-This was in reaction to reports of sexual assault in frat houses over the years, including the years of violent activity at the house of the now dissolved Wesleyan chapter of Beta Theta Pi.
-While giving organizations three years to comply, Wesleyan did not give students the option to live in single-sex frats for the 2015–16 school year.
+This was in reaction to reports of sexual assault in fraternity houses over the years, including the years of violent activity at the house of the now dissolved Wesleyan chapter of Beta Theta Pi.
+While giving organizations three years to comply, Wesleyan did not give students the option to live in single-sex fraternity housing for the 2015–16 school year.
 The Wesleyan chapter of Delta Kappa Epsilon (DKE) called the decision "political correctness gone wrong" and filed a discrimination lawsuit against Wesleyan.
-In the case, where the Kent Literary Club (KLC), the alumni chapter of DKE, was suing Wesleyan University, the jury ruled in KLC's favor on the grounds that Roth had given frats three years to meet requirements, and the option for living in single-sex frats was taken away within a year.
+In the case, where the Kent Literary Club (KLC), the alumni chapter of DKE, was suing Wesleyan University, the jury ruled in KLC's favor on the grounds that Roth had given fraternities three years to meet requirements, and the option for living in single-sex fraternity buildings was taken away within a year.
 Wesleyan took the case to the Connecticut Supreme Court, which heard oral arguments in the case in early 2019.
 On March 5, 2021, the Connecticut Supreme Court "reverse[d] the judgment of the trial court and remand[ed] the case for a new trial."
 On March 22, 2022, the University "reached a settlement in the Kent Literary Club et al. v.
 Wesleyan University et al. court case ... ending the case seven years after the lawsuit was initially filed."